15 Reasons Japan Is Even Better in Winter

 The lesser-known slopes of Kiroro

-2/12Searching for an alternative to Niseko’s world-class but extremely popular runs?
-Head to Kiroro, less than an hour’s drive away.
-Averaging about 20 metres of pristine powder each year, this under-the-radar gem is among Hokkaido’s most underrated ski resorts.
+2/16Searching for an alternative to Niseko’s world-class but extremely popular runs?
+Head to Kiroro, an hour’s drive away.
+Averaging about 20 metres of pristine powder each year, this under-the-radar gem ranks as one of Hokkaido’s most underrated ski resorts.
 It’s a local favourite and offers varied terrain and plenty of space to carve without the crowds.
-For luxe ski-in, ski-out accommodation, check into Yu Kiroro, where the two-bedroom Japanese-style suite features a full kitchen and a traditional tatami room.
+For luxe ski-in, ski-out accommodation, check in to Yu Kiroro, where the 2 Bedroom Japanese Style suite features a full kitchen and traditional tatami room.

 The Sapporo Snow Festival

-3/12Even if you’re not taking part in Sapporo’s world-renowned winter sports (though we’d highly recommend it), the annual Snow Festival is well worth a visit.
-Over eight days in February, Odori Park glitters with ice sculptures — some soaring 15 metres high — stationed alongside skating rinks, snow slides, carving competitions and stalls serving warming miso ramen topped with butter and corn.
+3/16Even if you’re not taking part in Sapporo’s world-renowned winter sports (though we’d highly recommend it), the annual snow festival is well worth a visit.
+Over eight days in February, Odori Park glitters with ice sculptures – some soaring up to 15 metres high – stationed alongside skating rinks, snow slides, carving competitions and stalls serving warming miso ramen topped with butter and corn.

 Image credit: sashapritchard - stock.adobe.com